Skip to main content

 Registration is different from a vehicle title, which shows ownership.
 Many customers complete both steps together.

-This page is for individual consumers registering:
+This page is for individual consumers with:

 • Passenger vehicles

-• Pickup trucks (non-commercial use)
+• Pickup trucks (noncommercial use)

 • Motorcycles